pgvalle/Discal/README.md

-# Caldis
+# Discal

-Caldis is a distributed calculator.
+Discal is a distributed calculator.
 It's a project for my Distributed Systems class.

 ## Requirements